-Carter and his friend Calvin Scott, also blind, formed a duo (Clarence and Calvin, then the C and C Boys), recorded a handful of ignored singles and label-hopped until a car accident forced Scott’s retirement and launched Carter’s solo career
+Carter and his friend Calvin Scott, also blind, formed a duo (Clarence and Calvin, then the C and C Boys), recorded a handful of ignored singles and label-hopped until a car accident forced Scott’s retirement and launched Carter’s solo career.

 Another trio of hits in 1969, including “Snatching It Back” and its brilliant B-side, “The Dark End of the Street,” were ultimately followed by Carter’s most enduring song, 1970’s “Patches,” an emotionally heartwrenching story song that became one of the year’s biggest hits.
 Although his career has had its spikes — including a million seller in 1986 with the nudge-wink naughtiness of “Strokin’” — Carter has continued to record (his last album was 2007’s The Final Stroke) and tour with amazing consistency.

 (Buy tickets, check out performance times and find nearby bars and restaurants here.)